 Paper Types Explained

 When you are choosing a paper for your project, what do all the paper terms mean?
+What is matte vs uncoated?
 Below the paper types are explained in detail.

 Dull Coated Paper